technomancy/bussard/Contributing.md

-The `data/` directory contains mostly non-code stuff like mail, missions, and definitions of star systems, but `data/src` also contains all the code that is loaded into the in-game computer by default and can be edited by the player.
+The `data/` directory contains mostly non-code stuff like mail, missions, and definitions of star systems, but `data/src` also contains all the code that is loaded into the onboard computer by default and can be edited by the player.
+The `host_src` directory contains source which exists on certain host computer systems in-game, while `os/orb/resources` contains code which is loaded onto all Orb OS systems.

 Theoretically, replacing the `assets`, `data`, and `doc` directories would give you a different game using the Bussard engine.
 Try to keep anything specific to